lra/mackup/README.md

 ### Backup

-When you launch `mackup backup`, here's what it's really doing:
+If you have Dropbox, when you launch `mackup backup`, here's what it's really
+doing:

 1. `cp ~/.gitconfig ~/Dropbox/Mackup/.gitconfig`
 1. `rm ~/.gitconfig`